schuhwerk/php-error-log-viewer/readme.md

 - <mark>/srv/www/web/app/themes/defaultspace/functions.php(605)</mark>: get_post_card(Object(WP_Post), Array)
 - PHP Fatal error:  Uncaught TypeError: ..., called in <mark>C:\foo\bar/themes/defaultspace/functions.php on line 605</mark>
 - ... and defined in <mark>C:\foo\bar/themes/defaultspace/functions.php:63</mark>

+## Ideas
+- This was a single-file gui.
+As it went bigger we separated files (to improve readability).
+There could be a build-step which brings things back to a single file (like [adminer](https://github.com/vrana/adminer) uses).
+- Update to vue3
+- Use vuetify instead vue-material.
+- Make offline useable.
+- Find a way to keep stack-traces together (while sorting)